syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-to-PDF-in-Xamarin.md

 ## Helper files for Xamarin

-Download the helper files from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/HELPER~1-696201504.ZIP) and add them into the mentioned project.
+Refer the below helper files and add them into the mentioned project.
 These helper files allow you to save the stream as a physical file and open the file for viewing.

 <table>
   <tr>